 After you click OK, type in your DSM Password then click Submit.
 Follow the instructions in the image below.

-Now open your browser and type in your HTTPS/SSL certificate like this https://vaultwarden.yourname.synology.me In my case it’s https://vaultwarden.mariushosting.synology.me If everything goes right, you will see the Vaultwarden homepage.
+Now open your browser and type in your HTTPS/SSL certificate like this https://vaultwarden.yourname.synology.me that you have previously created at STEP 6.
+In my case it’s https://vaultwarden.mariushosting.synology.me If everything goes right, you will see the Vaultwarden homepage.
 Click Create account.
 Follow the instructions in the image below.

 Type in your own Email, Name and Password, then click Create Account.
 Follow the instructions in the image below.